April 21, 2020

 Most of all, make sure to uphold a sense of respect, never trying to “take over” your parents’ finances, but to provide the reassurance and peace of mind that their financial matters will still be managed effectively.
 Ask your parents for advice, including them in the decision-making process.
 Daniel Lash, certified financial planner at VLP Financial Advisors, advises, “Tell them what you’re thinking about doing so you give them the power to tell you what they think you should do.
 It’s like they’re giving you advice because that’s what parents are good at – giving advice.”

-Continuum offers trusted help at home in St. Louis and the surrounding communities.
+Continuum offers trusted senior home care in St. Charles and the surrounding communities.
 Schedule an in-home consultation to learn how we can help older adults, together with those who love them, understand their options for care, and to help mediate difficult conversations such as those associated with finances.
-Contact us at (314) 863-9912 for more information.
+Contact us at (314) 863-9912 or (636) 861-3336 for more information.